 Uh-oh.
 She went full Benjamin on me.
 “No, ma’am,” I answer.

 “She’s an artist.
 No, a graphic designer.”
 Crap.
 “Well, a bit of both, really.”

 “Ah-ha!” she says, like she’s caught me out.

 “No, Mom, I swear.
 She owns Ella Jones Paperie.
-You can look her up on Etsy.”
+You can look her up online.”

 She exits screen right, leaving me and dad alone.

 “Soooo…how you been?”
 I ask him, rather awkwardly.

 He leans in close to the phone, whispering, his dark eyes large, “Your mother is becoming a handful.
 I think I may un-retire.”

 I nearly choke on my surprised laughter.
 I smother it a second later, when my mother smooshes herself back next to him.
 She has a tablet in one hand, the fingers of her other one flying over the screen.

 “Oh, honey, look,” she says, pushing the tablet in front of my father.